Skip to content

 - A high sugar diet – A diet high in sugar can cause glycation which leads to the stiffening of the proteins collagen and elastin

-- Hormones – A decrease in female hormones leads to drier skin and increase the likelihood of crepey skin.
+- Hormones – A decrease in female hormones leads to drier skin and increases the likelihood of crepey skin.

 Treatments For Crepey Skin